NIPANC is a Northern Ireland charity working to improve the outcomes of pancreatic cancer by:

-Increase public understanding of this cancer
+Increasing public understanding of this cancer

-To help fund vital research
+Funding vital research

-To support patients and their families
+Supporting patients and their families

-NIPANC, aims to bring together families who have suffered losses from pancreatic cancer, families who are currently facing a diagnosis and survivors of the disease.
+The charity’s work brings together families who have suffered losses from pancreatic cancer, families who are currently facing a diagnosis and survivors of the disease.

-NIPANC, exists to give a stronger voice to families affected by pancreatic cancer in Northern Ireland.
+NIPANC gives a stronger voice to families affected by pancreatic cancer in Northern Ireland.